Aishuu25/DataTools_Assignment5/README.md

-Artificial Neural Networks
+# Artificial Neural Networks

 An Artificial Neural Network (ANN) is a concept in artificial intelligence inspired by the structure and functioning of biological neural networks in the human brain.
 Similar to the human brain which consists of neurons interconnected in complex networks to communicate and learn, ANNs are made up of interconnected units called nodes that work together in various layers to process information.
 By mimicking the way neurons collaborate in the brain, ANNs are designed to enable computers to understand information, solve problems, and make decisions in a way that resembles human thought processes.

-Getting Started
+# Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Basic Programming knowledge in Python is recommended.
 See deployment for notes on how to deploy the project on a live system.

-Prerequisites
+# Prerequisites

 What things you need to install the software and how to install them

-1. GIT (Optional)
+1. GIT
 2. ANACONDA NAVIGATOR
 3. DATASET TO RUN THE NEURAL NETWORK ALGORITHM

-Installing
+# Installing

 A step by step series of examples that tell you how to get a development environment running